Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 Firearms in Antares are divided into three categories: short-arm, long-arm, and heavy firearms.
 Each category serves a unique purpose and offers distinct advantages in combat.
 Note that this section is non-exhaustive and represents common examples within each category.

 #### Short-Arm

 Short-arm firearms include pistols, revolvers, and other small, easily concealable weapons.
 These are ideal for close-quarters combat and provide a good balance between firepower and maneuverability.

 - **Pistols:** Compact and easy to handle, pistols are perfect for quick-draw situations and can be fired with one hand.
 - **Revolvers:** Known for their reliability and stopping power, revolvers are a popular choice among those who value durability over capacity.

 #### Long-Arm

 Long-arm firearms encompass rifles, submachine guns (SMGs), and other longer-range weapons.
 These are designed for mid to long-range engagements, offering greater accuracy and firepower compared to short-arms.

 - **Rifles:** Highly accurate and powerful, rifles are the preferred choice for long-range combat.
 They come in various types, including bolt-action and semi-automatic.
 - **Submachine Guns (SMGs):** SMGs provide a high rate of fire and are effective in close to mid-range combat, making them versatile for different combat scenarios.
 - **Shotguns:** Shotguns are powerful weapons effective at close to mid-range.
 They fire a spread of pellets, making them ideal for hitting a single target with devastating force.

-#### Heavy Firearms
+#### Advanced Firearms

-Heavy firearms include rocket launchers, flamethrowers, machine guns, and other large, destructive weapons.
+Advanced firearms include rocket launchers, flamethrowers, machine guns, and other large, destructive weapons.
 These are typically used for specialized situations where maximum firepower is needed.

 - **Rocket Launchers:** Capable of dealing massive damage, rocket launchers are used to destroy fortified positions or vehicles.
 - **Flamethrowers:** Ideal for clearing out entrenched enemies, flamethrowers spread fire over a wide area, causing continuous damage.